Last updated: May 2023

-My main Multiple Sclerosis symptoms are scarce, thankfully.
+My main multiple sclerosis symptoms are scarce, thankfully.
 For me, these symptoms include fatigue and lassitude, muscle weakness and occasional pain.
 Arm and leg weakness is something I want to focus on today, though.
-I feel like the weakness we feel with MS is something hard to explain and I’m interested to see how you all explain it.
+I feel like the weakness we feel with MS is something hard to explain, and I’m interested to see how you all explain it.

-Weakness and fatigue
+Leg weakness and fatigue

-Technically, fatigue and weakness have 2 different definitions; weakness being a lack of muscle or physical strength and the feeling that extra effort is needed to move and fatigue being a feeling of tiredness or exhaustion because of lack of energy or sleep, but in these cases I feel like they are one and the same.
+Technically, fatigue and weakness have 2 different definitions.
+Weakness is a lack of muscle or physical strength and the feeling that extra effort is needed to move.
+Fatigue is a feeling of tiredness or exhaustion because of a lack of energy or sleep.
+But in these cases, I feel like they are one and the same.
 My legs are weak because I need extra effort to keep them moving, but they’re also exhausted because of lack of energy.

-They’re so tired it is painful and I have to sit down for a second to alleviate the uncomfortable feeling it brings.
+They’re so tired it is painful, and I have to sit down for a second to alleviate the uncomfortable feeling it brings.
 For lack of better words, I hate it.
-In most of these cases I have to just rest until the feeling subsides, but sometimes even when I try to continue walking it lingers.
+In most of these cases, I have to just rest until the feeling subsides, but sometimes even when I try to continue walking it lingers.
 I don’t have a lot of tips when stuff like this hits, but I wanted to share a few of the things that help me.